ibm-cloud-docs/hlf-support/vscode-extension.md

 **Init functions**

 If the smart contract was written using the **low-level APIs** provided by the Fabric Chaincode Shim API, your smart contract needs to contain an `Init` function that is used to initialize the chaincode.
 This function is required by the smart contract interface, but does not necessarily need to be invoked by your applications.
 Because you cannot use the console to deploy a smart contract that contains an `Init` function, you need to move that initialization logic into the smart contract itself and call it separately.
 For example, the smart contract can use a reserved key to check whether the smart contract has already been initialized or not.
 If not, then call the initialization logic, otherwise proceed as usual.
-If your smart contract needs to include the `Init` function, the only way to deploy it is by using the Fabric [peer lifecycle chaincode install](https://hyperledger-fabric.readthedocs.io/en/release-2.2/commands/peerlifecycle.html#peer-lifecycle-chaincode-install){: external} command or the [{{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric collection for Ansible](https://ibm-blockchain.github.io/ansible-collection/){: external}.
+If your smart contract needs to include the `Init` function, the only way to deploy it is by using the Fabric [peer lifecycle chaincode install](https://hyperledger-fabric.readthedocs.io/en/release-2.2/commands/peerlifecycle.html#peer-lifecycle-chaincode-install){: external} command or the [{{site.data.keyword.IBM_notm}} Blockchain Platform collection for Ansible](https://ibm-blockchain.github.io/ansible-collection/){: external}.
 You can also refer to the [Fabric documentation](https://hyperledger-fabric.readthedocs.io/en/release-2.2/chaincode_lifecycle.html#step-three-approve-a-chaincode-definition-for-your-organization){: external} for more details on how to use an `Init` function with the Fabric chaincode lifecycle.

 **Repackage smart contract**